How to trick CSP in letting you run whatever you want

 default-src ‘self’ doesn’t protect from it, unfortunately.

 Keep reading our blog for more tricks from our magic bag.
-Visit our website to learn more about the next generation of web application security.
+Visit our website to learn more about the next generation of web application security such as the API Security Platform.